Snowmaking Components and Costs at Sleepy Hollow Inn, Ski and Bike Center

 - Pond construction, plastic sheeting, fuel costs, pipe costs to connect the two ponds (we used our own excavator and tractor to dig the pond so not bad for costs here)… $1,000.

 Here are the components and costs for our 2019 upgrades… We had a few improvements we wanted to do in 2019… The first was to add a Ratnik H2 snow gun… This is a water only gun (so no compressed air is used).
 The mast is 20′ long… In comparison our other snow guns have a 10′ mast.
 The taller mast allows for greater hang time and dispersion… The water needs to be cold to use this type of gun… Ours is cold as it comes from the top 2′ of our pond which makes it always in the mid to low 30’s.
-I’ll update on how this new gun works after this season… It will most likely be used in our meadow as it should have a wide dispersal.
+I’ll update on how this new gun works after this season (Update: Works great at 5 degrees or colder.
+Snow is a little slushy using up to 15 degrees.
+Leaves huge piles of snow on those really cold nights)… It will be used in our meadow as it should have a wide dispersal.
 We made our own sled for it.
 We also added in 700 feet of dr7 poly pipe for water and 500′ for air, as well as 10 more hydrant sets for easier set up times.
 We also moved our 4th compressor from the pisten bully garage to the round barn basement….
 We had problems with water condensation inside the air pipe as it left the pb garage.
 Condensation kept flowing back downhill and freezing up next to the compressor.
 Problem solved by moving the compressor.

 - 1 ratnik™ H2 Snow Gun. = $3,000.